jz393/jz393.github.io/writing/motherhood-musings.md

 > “Don’t you need to address your health issues first?
 Why can’t you just *chill* for a while?”
 > “Oh, right...sure, I’ll do that first.
 Once those metrics are up and running, we’ll just start having kids if I’m still not feeling AI/tech.”

 Could I [be](writing/images/memes/chandler-friends.png) any more unglamorous?
-Anyway, this led to the “branching pursuits” I referred to in my allegory: mindless distractions to fill time when I awaited my next blood tests to confirm the safety of a potential pregnancy.
+Anyway, this led to the “branching pursuits”: mindless distractions to fill time when I awaited my next blood tests to confirm the safety of a potential pregnancy.
 I surely did not expect to meet a “second love,” only meaningless “hookups” that could be easily discarded.

 So now, I wonder whether it’s even viable or practical to pursue my *second love*, or if I should just settle for the *safe option*.
 Yes, I am fully untethered, but I am no longer “eighteen and invincible.”
 I am “almost twenty-seven, and facing a ticking biological clock.”
 Not even Shakespeare could turn that into poetry.